To apply for the KT innovation incubator grant competition, projects must meet the following requirements:

 Requirements for winning team

-- The lead applicant will be responsible for providing 3 study reports.
+The lead applicant will be responsible for providing 3 study reports.
 The first report is a 1-page written mid-term report on the progress made to date.
-The second report will be a brief presentation of the project at CHILD-BRIGHT’s annual meeting (November 2018, by videoconference or in-person, location TBD).
+The second report will be a brief presentation of the project at CHILD-BRIGHT’s annual meeting (date TBD, by videoconference or in person).
 The final report is a 3-page final written report on the work accomplished and an accounting of expenditure.

-- The project team agrees to participate as subjects in a case study conducted by the CHILD-BRIGHT KT Program (including the expertise of the KT Advisory Committee) about innovation in knowledge translation.
+The project team agrees to participate as subjects in a case study conducted by the CHILD-BRIGHT KT Program (including the expertise of the KT Advisory Committee) about innovation in knowledge translation.
+This participation may be multifaceted (e.g. interviews with team members, facilitating connection/follow-up with project participants, facilitating ethics applications, etc.).

 Each application will be assigned to two reviewers and will be assessed using an Evaluation Form.
 Each application will be discussed by the two reviewers and a final funding decision will be made collectively by the KT Innovation Incubator Review Committee.